badr21k/TimeWise/replit.md

 ## Recent Changes (October 2025)

-### Level 4 Access Control Simplified (October 22, 2025)
+### Department Scoping Reintroduced (October 22, 2025)
-- **Full Access**: Level 4 users now have the same full access as Level 3 (Team Lead)
+- **Department-Scoped Access**: Level 3 and 4 users now have department-scoped access to Schedule and Departments & Roles
 - **Access Matrix**:
-  - Level 1 (Full Admin): Full access to all features and data
+  - Level 1 (Full Admin): Full access to all features, departments, and data (no restrictions)
-  - Level 3 (Team Lead): Full access to all administrative features
+  - Level 3 (Team Lead): Department-scoped access to Schedule and Departments & Roles (can only manage their assigned departments)
-  - Level 4 (Department Admin): Same as Level 3 - Full access to all administrative features
+  - Level 4 (Department Admin): Department-scoped access to Schedule and Departments & Roles (can only manage their assigned departments)
+  - Level 2 (Power User): View-only access where applicable
+- **Department Change Button**: Now only visible to Level 1 and Level 4 users (removed from Level 3)

 ### Schedule View - Department-Grouped Display (October 22, 2025)
 - **Department Grouping**: Employees now grouped by department with visual headers